YahyaAsmara/genz-translator/README.md

 - **React Team** - for the excellent frontend library
 - **PostgreSQL** - for reliable data storage
 - **Docker** - for containerization magic

----

-**Built with ❤️ by developers who definitely needed this translator themselves!
-No cap! 🚀**